 Daily Driving

-When it comes to being a daily driver, the 5.3s better fuel economy also places it in a better position.
+When it comes to being a daily driver, the 5.3 engines have better fuel economy, and also places it in a better position.
 Though the numbers aren’t all that different, they do stack up over time and will be quite significant when looked at from a longer-term perspective such as annually.

 If you are concerned about horsepower and overall speed, you will be better served by the 6.2.
 It has significantly better numbers of almost 2 seconds better than the 5.3 in a 0-60 speed test.